A simple, valid and measureable way to reduce the carbon impacts of your printed media and communications.

-The carbon footprint of a papers raw materials, production and delivery is measurable.
-On average, the combined scope 1 and 2 emissions of a European graphical paper grade is 670kgs CO2e per tonne of paper (www.euro-graph.org/environment/paper-and-environment).
+The carbon footprint of a paper's raw materials and production is measurable.
+On average, the production carbon footprint of a European graphical paper grade is 616kgs CO2e per tonne of paper.

 The carbon footprint figure, is balanced via World Land Trust's Carbon Balanced Paper scheme, which is an on-going land purchase and protection project of ecologically important standing forests under threat of clearance.

 These protected areas then continue absorbing carbon from the atmosphere.

 Hence if 1 tonne of paper produces 616kgs of CO2e, then by increasing and protecting forestry that can absorb 616kgs of CO2e, Carbon Balancing is achieved.

 In addition to your participation in the action against climate change, the benefits associated with Carbon Balanced Paper are as follows:

 An independent Carbon Balanced Paper website to which you can direct your audience to

 World Land Trust Carbon Balanced Paper logo for your printed media and communications

 A World Land Trust certificate to endorse the amount of CO2e saved as well as the amount of High Conservation Value Land through your purchase of Carbon Balanced Paper

 Good for CSR supporting an international Charity